How to Train a Bloodhound

 Bloodhounds are moderate-energy hound dogs that benefit from regular but moderate training routines.
 Hound breeds can be independent thinkers, so patience and high-value treats are essential for training success.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
+Plan for 80-110 lbs of animal, a 10-12 yrs lifespan, and a distinct combination of health considerations and temperament that matters more than a species-level view would suggest.
 Originally bred as a scent-tracking and pursuit dog, the Bloodhound brings centuries of selective breeding into the modern home.

 Bloodhound Training Challenges